-ū Consider implementing a schedule that allows employees to avoid working during the hottest time the day or implementing a schedule that allows for frequent breaks to help prevent employees from becoming overheated.
-Rewiring and the use of electrical extension cords can increase the likelihood of electrical hazards, including fire and electrocution.
+ū Consider implementing a schedule that allows employees to avoid working during the hottest time of the day or implementing a schedule that allows for frequent breaks to help prevent employees from becoming overheated.
+Note that moving work outdoors creates additional hazards including: Rewiring and the use of electrical extension cords can increase the likelihood of electrical hazards, including fire and electrocution.
 Ensure that outdoor operations comply with Cal/OSHA and all code requirements.
 See Ca I/OSHA's Guide to Electrical Safety for more information.
-Ensure there are no tripping hazards from cords or other equipment in outdoor work area Encourage employees who are working outdoors to use sunblock and offer breaks to encourage application of sunblock during a shift.
+Ensure there are no tripping hazards from cords or other equipment in outdoor work areas.
+Ensure there are no tripping hazards from colds of other equipment in outdoor work areas.
+Encourage employees who are working outdoors to use sunblock and offer breaks to encourage regular application of sunblock during a shift.
 Stop operations, move away from electrical wiring and equipment, and seek indoor shelter if there is lighting within 6 miles of your location (see FEMA "30/30 rule").
 Employees are prohibited from sharing food and beverages and encouraged not to share equipment in break rooms, including shared coffee brewers.
 Employees are allowed frequent breaks to wash their hands with soap and water, and employees should scrub their hands with soap for 20 seconds (or use hand sanitizer with at least 60% alcohol when employees cannot get to a sink or handwashing station).
 Employees are prohibited from eating or drinking anywhere inside the workplace other than designated break rooms or outdoor eating areas to assure that masks are worn consistently and correctly.
-Disinfectant and related supplies are available to employees at the following location(s): Workers using cleaners or disinfectants wear gloves and other protective equipment as required by the product instructions. ☐ Hand sanitizer effective against COVID-19 is available to all employees at the following location(s): Each worker is assigned their own tools, equipment, work supplies and defined workspace.
+Disinfectant and related supplies are available to employees at the following location(s): Workers using cleaners or disinfectants wear gloves and other protective equipment as required by the product instructions.
+Hand sanitizer effective against COVID-19 is available to all employees at the following location(s): Each worker is assigned their own tools, equipment, work supplies and defined workspace.
 Sharing held items is minimized or eliminated.
 A copy of this protocol has been distributed to each employee.
 Workers are enlisted and supported as peer educators, reinforcing instructions around physical distancing and infection control.
 All policies described in this checklist other than those related to terms of employment are applied to staff of delivery and any other companies who may come on to the premises as third parties. u Optional-Describe other measures: